This blog may contain affiliate links. Read our disclosure policy for more info.

 Many people choose to stay in Ella for a couple of days, but if that isn’t part of your itinerary or you’re just short on time, then no need to worry – just visit Ella on a day trip from Nuwara Eliya!

 From Nuwara Eliya, you can join a tour that will directly transfer you to Ella and show you some of the best places.
-The drive to Ella is gorgeous in itself, and then you’ll be able to check out Ella Rock, the Nine Arches Bridge, Little Adam’s Peak, the cute town, waterfalls, and so much more!
+The drive to Ella is gorgeous in itself, and then you’ll be able to check out the Nine Arches Bridge, Little Adam’s Peak, and the endless amounts of scenery (including waterfalls!) from the train ride to and back from Ella!

 In all honesty, there are a ton of fun things to do in Ella, so if you can, I recommend actually staying a couple of nights in Ella.

 You can book this particular tour in advance online.
-It is a full-day experience and includes a buffet lunch, a guide, and transport to Ella for just $95!
+It is a full-day experience and includes a guide, breakfast, transport on the train, and a driver to take you around Ella for just $30 USD!

 19. Stay at a Guesthouse with an Epic View